nsherry4/Peakaboo/Documentation/github-manual/manual.md

 ## Exporting Data

-Maps may be saved by clicking the `image Export` button on the toolbar, and selecting `image Export as Image`.
+Maps may be saved by clicking the ![export] `Export` button on the toolbar, and selecting ![image-symbolic] `Export as Image`.
 Various formats are available for saving your element line maps, Pixel Image (`PNG`), Vector Image (`SVG`) and `PDF` format.